fgindraud/system-utils/notes_biohazard.md

 Did not use my own.

 LXQT pulls xscreensaver which is annoying.
-Replaced by manual binding to i3lock using ~/.config/lxqt/lxqt.conf See https://github.com/lxqt/lxqt/wiki/ConfigScreensavers
+Replaced by xautolock : disable autostart of Xscreensaver component, and add xautolock one using i3lock See https://github.com/lxqt/lxqt/wiki/ConfigScreensavers